playframework/playframework/documentation/manual/detailedTopics/configuration/ws/KeyStores.md

 }
 ```

-As recommended in the note, private keys should be stored in PKCS12 format in the key manager.
+> **NOTE**: A key store that holds private keys should use PKCS12 format, as indicated in the [reference guide](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html#SunJSSE).

-## Configuring a Key Store
+## Configuring a Store

-A key store corresponds to a [KeyStore](http://docs.oracle.com/javase/7/docs/api/java/security/KeyStore.html) object.
-Stores may have a [type](http://docs.oracle.com/javase/7/docs/technotes/guides/security/StandardNames.html#KeyStore) (`PKCS12`, [`JKS`](http://docs.oracle.com/javase/7/docs/technotes/guides/security/crypto/CryptoSpec.html#KeystoreImplementation) or `PEM` (aka Base64 encoded DER certificate)) and may have an associated password.
+A store corresponds to a [KeyStore](http://docs.oracle.com/javase/7/docs/api/java/security/KeyStore.html) object, which is used for both trust stores and key stores.
+Stores may have a [type](http://docs.oracle.com/javase/7/docs/technotes/guides/security/StandardNames.html#KeyStore) -- `PKCS12`, [`JKS`](http://docs.oracle.com/javase/7/docs/technotes/guides/security/crypto/CryptoSpec.html#KeystoreImplementation) or `PEM` (aka Base64 encoded DER certificate) -- and may have an associated password.

 Stores must have either a `path` or a `data` attribute.
 The `path` attribute must be a file system path.